IsaiahDuarte/SharpTree/README.md

 ﻿# SharpTree

-**SharpTree** is a versatile .NET library designed to construct and visualize the filesystem tree structure.
-It seamlessly integrates with PowerShell 5.1 and 7, allowing users to import the generated DLL and interact with filesystem data directly within PowerShell scripts.
-SharpTree supports various filesystem traversal behaviors, including single-volume traversal and symbolic link handling.
+**SharpTree** is a tool designed to construct and visualize the filesystem tree structure.

 ## Table of Contents